gms0817/shea/README.md

 * **TLS**: Terminate SSL in a reverse proxy (e.g., NGINX, Traefik).
 * **Authentication**: Integrate with API gateways or token proxies if needed.

+## Disclaimer
+- At the time of preparing this repo, I was new to embedding models and am partially using this repo as a learning opportunity while building out a service to use for embedding sensitive data.
+If anything is inaccurate or can be improved upon, please let me know!
+Thank you!

 ## FAQs

 **Q: What ports should I open?**